RiffleSystems/riffle-website/src/pages/essays/prelude.md

 ![](/assets/blog/prelude/component-2.png)

-Now when we click the table headers, we see the table reactively update!
+Now when we click the table headers, we see the table reactively update:

 <video controls="controls" muted="muted" src="/assets/blog/prelude/sort.mp4" playsinline="" />